Healthy Homes Assessment Brown Owl

 Brown Owl Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement for all Brown Owl and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required to all Brown Owl and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the conformance to all Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords have to keep records of their conformance with any Healthy Homes Standards that apply or will be in force throughout the tenancy period of your rental home.

-• Property managers and private landlords must ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Property managers and private landlords should ensure their rental properties comply to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.

 Unreasonable Gaps & Holes